kiml42/SpaceCombatSimulation/README.md

         Prevent ships that break up immediately.

+    Turrets should know the ways they cannot turn.
     Store full config of evolution in current generation file.
     Draws should be penalised less if the ships killed each other simultaneously. probably give them the win score - some constant.
     Target shooting evolution